Explanation for Variations in Charpy Impact Test Results

 have produced these differences.

-This approach mostly explained the differences at the higher test temperature.
-But the procedure could not account for the difference of 44
+approach mostly explained the differences at the higher test temperature.

-ft-lbs to 8 ft-lbs found in the -50 degree F tests.
+ft-lbs found in the -50 degree F tests.

 Our Senior Metallurgist,

-Dr. E. C. (Ted) Nelson, postulated a possible reason for these differences.
+Dr. E. C. (Ted) Nelson, postulated a possible reason for these differences

-We made a large multipass weldment avoiding any issues of plate dilution.
-Dr. Nelson
+specimens avoiding any issues of plate dilution.
+Dr. Nelson carefully

 presents a